 Food-borne illness is also a major concern for travelers.
 To avoid food poisoning, check the meal you are eating is hot and completely cooked!
 Food restrictions are easily satisfied.

 - Soup-like dishes are ubiquitous in Vietnamese cuisine so there are many opportunities to contract some sort of illness.
 Make sure that the bowl of Pho that you order is piping hot!

 - Eat only cooked foods and steer away from raw meats.
 Although many sushi restaurants will prepare the fish properly, it is not worth the risk if you are only here for a short time.
 You can try them in countries with a higher standard of hygiene in Asia such as Japan, Korean, etc

 - Even eating salads and raw vegetables are not the best idea.
 Adding raw herbs to your hot pho is usually fine but again, you will have to use your judgment.
 Note that restaurants will flash boil the raw vegetables and herbs for you at your request.

-- Be cautious of fruit – eat fruits that have an inedible skin (i.e. bananas, oranges, watermelon, etc.) and avoid fruits like apples and sugar cane.
+- Be cautious of fruit – eat fruits that have an inedible skin (i.e. bananas, oranges, watermelon, etc.) and avoid fruits like apples and grapes.

 - The turnover and volume at the street stall is an important consideration.
 The more people who frequent a stall, the fresher the food will be.
 A lot of these stalls do not have a means for refrigeration so they seldom prepare food ahead of time.
 As an example, the stalls inside Ben Thanh market serve a very high volume of customers so a lot of their prepared food gets consumed on the day they make it.
 That is not to say that you will avoid getting sick but the risk is less.